How The Media

 There are two types of this kind of tactic.
 The first is to quote, for example, research done by doctors on the latest medical development.
 It is difficult for people to disagree because they don't have the background knowledge and the current information available to these experts.

 The second type is more subtle.
 Many companies now use famous people to advertise their products.
-Organisations will publicise the fact that a celebrity agrees with their standpoint.
+Organizations will publicise the fact that a celebrity agrees with their standpoint.
 Because they understand how the general public holds celebrities in high regard.
 And more importantly, how this high regard gets spread across contexts.
-So, for example, if a favourite athlete or pop star is endorsing some food product it must be good simply because that person is endorsing it.
+So, for example, if a favorite athlete or pop star is endorsing some food product it must be good simply because that person is endorsing it.

 Another way of using this technique is to suggest that large groups of people are in agreement about an idea.
 Advertisers and marketers understand that many people only know what action to take based on the actions of those around them.
 So enough information is given so these people do exactly what it is the advertisers want.
 For example, the information given out is that eight out of 10 people prefer x washing powder.
 It's easy for people to fill in the information they need so they can choose x.